michaelkornblum/soda-fountain/src/posts/work-in-progress.md

 Now, what do I need to do before I call this blog a finished product?

 - Create an About page.
-- Add some kind of provision for reader comments.
 - Add contact information.
 - Create a finished Archive page.
 - Add SVGs to the navigation area.